adrien1212/software_architecture_blog/content/basics_for_coding/interface.md

 Grâce à cette conception, si nous décidons de changer la classe `Appelée` par `Appelée2` l'appelant n'aura ni besoin d'être recompilé, ni besoin d'être redeployé car il a seulement connaissance de l'interface et pas l'implémentation concrète.
 L'abstraction permet d'exposer uniquement le service tout en cachant l'implémentation concrète.

+## Citation de la ressource
+> Once you depend on interfaces only, you're decoupled from the implementation.
+That means the implementation can vary, and that's a healthy dependency relationship

+> In Java when you add a new method to an interface, you break all your clients.
+When you have an abstract class, you can add a new method and provide a default implementation in it.
+All the clients will continue to work.

+> Imagine I define an interface with five methods, and I define an implementation class below that implements these five methods and adds another ten methods.
+If only the interface is published as API then if you call one of these ten methods you make an internal call.
+You call a method that is out of contract, which I might break anytime.
+So it's the difference, as Martin Fowler would say, between public and published. **Something can be public, but that doesn't mean you have published it.**